20 Kid-Friendly Hikes Near Orlando and Central Florida

 Lake Mills Park—Chuluota

 The boardwalk at this park is currently closed.
+The playground is also currently closed and in the process of being replaced.

 Lake Mills Park has a loop trail as well as boardwalk leading to Lake Mills.
 Other amenities include a sand beach area, playground, fishing dock, pavilions,and an amphitheater.